 St. Patrick's families are offered the opportunity to participate in the sacramental program of the Parish if they wish their child to recieve the sacraments offered - Baptism, Reconciliation, Eucharist and Confirmation.
 These programs are run parallel to school across the school year.
 Children who are in Year Four and above may participate.

-The Mathematics program is sequential yet flexible, providing children with a managed developmental approach which builds upon prior learning and allows each child to experience continued success.
+Our Mathematics program is sequential yet flexible, providing children with a managed developmental approach which builds upon prior learning and allows each child to experience continued success.
 The mathematics program at St. Patrick’s is developed through levels and strands and activities that will move from the concrete to the abstract.
 Work at each level will be based on the integration of mathematical activities relating different areas of study.

 As children engage in learning mathematical skills and processes they will acquire mathematical skills that will enable them to use maths confidently in a variety of situations.
 Problem solving and critical thinking is central to our mathematics program.